Genomics-HSE/DAIseg/README.md

   22	20609431	50364777
   22	50414777	51244566
   ```
-* __allels.ref.and.obs.chr${CHR}.txt__ is a file with all needed informations such as REF/ALT alleles, Ancestral Allele, Outgroup and Archaic Alleles, and Observations
+* __allels.ref.and.obs.chr22.txt__ is a file with all needed informations such as REF/ALT alleles, Ancestral Allele, Outgroup and Archaic Alleles, and Observations
      ```note
      #POSITIONS	#REF	#ALT	ANCESTRAL	#OUTGROUP	#ARCHAIC	#OBSERVATIONS
      16050075	A	G	.
 0	.
 0 0